 Now, 6 years later, I can say I rarely have my telltale back pain.
 I’ve learned a ton about managing stress biblically, and I’m passionate about sharing it.

-Verses on Understanding Stress
+Verses on How to Understand Stress Biblically

 While the Bible doesn’t talk about “stress” explicitly, do you know what it does talk about?
 Suffering.
 Stress is our biological response to the things we care about that happen in our lives.
 In other words, stress is our natural response to suffering.